 David Carradine was an American actor who became famous for his role in the 1970s television series Kung Fu.
-He went on to star in over 100 feature films including the 2003 Quentin Tarantino film Kill Bill, in which he played the titular character.
-In 2009, Carradine was found dead in his hotel room while filming a movie in Bangkok, Thailand.
-The actor was nude with a rope around his neck.
-Doctors ruled his death an "accidental asphyxiation."
+He went on to star in over 100 feature films.
+In 2009, Carradine's body was found in his hotel room while filming a movie in Bangkok, Thailand.
+The actor was naked with a rope around his neck.

-Albert Dekker was a famous actor and politician who was known for the films, The Wild Bunch, Dr. Cyclops and The Killers.
+Albert Dekker was a famous actor and politician who was known for the films, The Wild Bunch and Dr. Cyclops.
 During the McCarthy era, he spoke out against Joseph McCarthy's tactics and was blacklisted from Hollywood for years.
-In 1968 he was found dead in his Hollywood home, naked, kneeling in the bathtub, with a noose tightly wrapped around his neck.
+In 1968 he was found in his Hollywood home, naked, kneeling in the bathtub, with a noose tightly wrapped around his neck.
 He was blindfolded, his wrists were handcuffed, there was a ball gag in his mouth, and two hypodermic needles were inserted in one arm.
 His body was covered in explicit words and drawings in red lipstick.

-There is a lot of controversy surrounding the death of Australian musician Michael Hutchence.
+There is a lot of controversy surrounding the passing of Australian musician Michael Hutchence.
 The lead singer of INXS had a history of depression and substance abuse, and was going through a difficult time with his daughter.
 He was found on November 22, 1997 with a belt around his neck, kneeling on the ground.
-Coroners declared it a suicide, but many fans and people close to the musician think it may have been an accidental death.
+Coroners declared he took his own life , but many fans and people close to the musician think it may have been accidental.

 Stephen Milligan was a Conservative British politician and journalist.
-He was found dead on February 7, 1994 by his secretrary.
+He was found gone on February 7, 1994 by his secretary.
 According to reports, Milligan was naked except for women's stockings, had an extension cord around his neck, a plastic bag over his head, and an orange slice in his mouth.
-His death was ruled as an accidental death.
+It was ruled as accidental.

 Frantisek Kotzwara was a composer in the 1700s, most famous for his song "The Battle of Prague," which was a favorite of Mark Twain.
-On September 2, 1971, he visited a prostitute and paid her 2 schillings to cut off his testicles, which she declined to do.
-He then tied a noose around his neck and proceeded to have sex with her until he was dead.
-This is one of the first known instances of Autoerotic Asphyxiation.
+On September 2, 1791, he visited a working girl and paid her 2 schillings to cut off his testicles, which she declined to do.
+He then tied a noose around his neck and proceeded to engage with her until his demise.
+This is one of the first known instances of asphyxiophilia.